apple/swift-algorithms/Guides/SlidingWindows.md

 ### Complexity

-The call to `windows(ofCount: k)` is O(_1_) if the collection conforms to `RandomAccessCollection`, otherwise O(_k_).
+The call to `slidingWindows(ofCount: k)` is O(_1_) if the collection conforms to `RandomAccessCollection`, otherwise O(_k_).
 Access to the next window is O(_1_).

 ### Naming

-The name `window` is adopted from the the commonly known sliding windows problem or algorithm name.
-Alternatively this could be named `slidingWindows`, however I did not feel the verbosity here was necessary.
+The type `SlidingWindows` takes its name from the algorithm, similarly the method takes it's name from it too  `slidingWindows(ofCount: k)`.

+The label on the method `ofCount` was chosen to create a consistent feel to the API available in swift-algorithms repository.
+Inspiration was taken from `combinations(ofCount:)` and  `permutations(ofCount:)`.

+Previously the name `windows` was considered but was deemed to potentially create ambiguity with the Windows operating system.

 ### Comparison with other languages